placeholder

 A Life Remembered

 Eleanor Cobban was born on 25 October 1934 and grew up in the Pollok area of Glasgow.
 In the late 1950s she met her future husband, John Cobban, and the couple married in 1961.
+They made their home in the Newlands area of the city and went on to raise three children together: Lynn, David and Ian.

-‘My dad looked after mum at home until January 1995, when her condition deteriorated and she was admitted to the hospice in Carlton Place.
-We were so grateful to the staff for the wonderful care they gave mum in her final days, right up until she died on 31 January 1995.’
+Her husband John cared for her at home for as long as possible, until her condition deteriorated in January 1995 and she was admitted to the hospice at Carlton Place.
+The family remain deeply grateful for the care Eleanor received in her final days, right up until her death on 31 January 1995.

 The family carry a particular sadness that Eleanor never had the chance to meet her grandchildren.
+All six were born after her death, something her children still reflect on with heavy hearts.

 Care That Made a Difference